-Object Names -- How Used
+Object Names - Where Used?

-- Physical object names are used in the following APIs as input and/or output arguments: - " Newer SPK routines -- SPKEZR, SPKPOS - " Newer derived geometry routines -- SINCPT, ILUMIN, SUBPNT, SUBSLR, ... - " Newer PCK routines -- BODVRD, ... - Physical object names are not used as data identifiers within kernels.
+- Physical object names are used in the following APIs as input and/or output arguments: - " Newer SPK routines -- SPKEZR, SPKPOS - " Newer derived geometry routines -- SINCPT, ILUMIN, SUBPNT, SUBSLR, ... - " Newer PCK routines -- BODVRD, ... - Physical object names are not used as data identifiers within kernels

-Object IDs/Names -- How Defined

-- Name/ID mappings used by SPICE may be defined in two places - Inside the Toolkit: hard-coded in the source code - " See NAIF_IDS.REQ for a complete listing of built-in (default) assignments - In text kernels - " You may define additional mappings using KEYWORD = VALUE assignments.
-For example, for a spacecraft:

-'''

-NAIF_BODY_NAME += ( 'spacecraft_name' )

-NAIF BODY CODE += ( spacecraft ID number )

-'''
+Object IDs and Names - Where Defined?

-- " These assignments exist most often in FKs (e.g. DI, GNS, M01, MER, SIRTF), sometimes in IKs (e.g. CASSINI, MGS), but can be placed in any text kernel - " Normally text kernels are used to define name/ID mappings for instruments, their subsystems/detectors and other spacecraft structures - See comments and the actual data sections in a text kernel for the complete listing of the names/IDs defined in that kernel - " Mappings defined in text kernels take precedence over those defined in Toolkit source code.
+- Name-to-ID mappings used by SPICE may be defined in two places - In Toolkit software - " Hard-coded in the source code - " Defined here for both physical objects and reference frames - " See NAIF_IDS.REQ for a complete listing of these built-in (default) assignments - In text kernels - " Normally used to define name/ID mappings for instruments, their subsystems/detectors and spacecraft structures - See comments and the actual data sections in a text kernel for the complete listing of the names/IDs defined in that kernel - " These assignments exist most often in FKs (e.g. MER, MEX, JUNO, MSL), sometimes in IKs (e.g. CASSINI, MGS), but can be placed in any text kernel - " Mappings defined in text kernels take precedence over those defined in Toolkit source code

-^{} See Kernels Required Reading for information about the "+=" operator

-Object IDs/Names Spacecraft and Ground Stations
+Spacecraft and Ground Stations